 A positive airway pressure device, which uses compressed air to maintain the airway, is the primary treatment for OSA.15,16 For patients with overweight and obesity, weight loss is also recommended.4 Mandibular advancement devices (MADs) are an alternative therapy to positive airway pressure for patients with OSA who prefer them or for those with adverse effects associated with positive airway pressure.15,16 Surgical interventions for OSA are available, but they generally are not considered first-line treatments.15,16

 Potential Preventable Burden

-Direct evidence on the harms of screening for OSA is lacking.
-Commonly reported harms of treatment with CPAP include oral or nasal dryness, eye or skin irritation, rash, epistaxis, and pain.1 An estimated 14% to 32% of patients discontinue treatment with CPAP over 4 years.6 Commonly reported harms of treatment with MADs include oral mucosal, dental, or jaw symptoms, such as mucosal or dental pain, discomfort or tenderness, mucosal erosions, and jaw or temporomandibular joint pain or discomfort.
-Less common harms include oral dryness and excess salivation.
-Limited study data suggest that 7% of patients discontinue treatment with MADs because of harms.1
+Commonly reported harms of treatment with positive airway pressure include oral or nasal dryness, eye or skin irritation, rash, and pain.
+Reported harms of treatment with MADs include oral mucosal, dental, or jaw symptoms, such as mucosal or dental pain, discomfort or tenderness, mucosal erosions, and jaw or temporomandibular joint pain or discomfort.15,16 In general, the adverse events related to positive airway pressure and MAD therapy resolve with discontinuation of treatment.

 Scope of Review

 The USPSTF commissioned a systematic review to evaluate the benefits and harms of screening for OSA in adults.15,16 The systematic review also evaluated the evidence on the benefits and harms of treatment of OSA on intermediate outcomes (eg, change in AHI and blood pressure) and health outcomes (eg, mortality, quality of life, cardiovascular and cerebrovascular events, and cognitive impairment).